KeenGWatanabe/m31-tf-workflows/README-fixes.md

 2. Update your GitHub Actions workflow as shown above.
 3. Remove static credentials from GitHub Secrets.

-**Note:** The initial Terraform apply for OIDC setup must be run by an admin or a user with elevated permissions.
-After setup, all subsequent runs use the OIDC role's permissions.
+**Note:** The initial Terraform apply for `OIDC setup must be run by an admin or a user with elevated permissions`.
+After setup, `all subsequent runs use the OIDC role's permissions`.